denevell/Natch-Android/README.md

 * Tech: Use a lower resource hungry emulator in the docker container.
 * Bug: Thread title on edit and rotation
 * Bug: More button on threads page
-* UI test: I should be able to login and change the auth key for the calls.
 * I should see whether I am logged in or not, showing who I am logged in as.

 ## Ice-box